swcarpentry/shell-novice/_episodes/05-loop.md

 > {: . output}
 {: .callout}

-We would like to modify these files, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
+We would like to modify each of the files in `data-shell/creatures`, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
 We can't use:

 ~~~